CiscoDevNet/terraform-provider-mso/website/docs/r/schemasite.html.markdown

 ## Attribute Reference ##

 The only attribute exported with this resource is `id`.
-Which is set to the id of site associated.
+Which is set to the id of schema site associated.